input-output-hk/marlowe-cardano/marlowe/best-practices.md

 The `--roles` and the `--tokens` flags check that role and token names in the contract are no longer than 32 bytes, respectively, [as required by the ledger rule](#limitations-due-to-native-token-names-on-cardano).

 The `--maximum-value` flag checks conformance to the [maximum value size](#Maximum-value-bytes) ledger rule, and can run with or without the `--best` flag.
 Without the `--best` flag, the tool does a quick, worst-case analysis (i.e., an overestimate) that computes the value size under the hypothesis that at some point in the contract there is a UTxO containing every native token ever mentioned in the contract.
-With the `--best` flag, the tool checks the ledger rule for every possible transaction the contract could ever execute and provides a tight (perhaps lower) bound on the size of any value in the contract.
+With the `--best` flag, the tool checks the ledger rule for every possible transaction the contract could ever execute and provides a precise (tight) bound on the size of any value in the contract.
 If the contract is complex, then analysis with the `--best` flag may be slow and may require significant computational resources.

 Similarly, the `--minimum-utxo` flag checks conformance to the [minimum UTxO requirement](#minimum-utxo-requirement), either quickly and generously without the `--best` flag or slowly and strictly with the `--best` flag.
 Any value that is not smaller than the value reported by the tool would be safe as the initial total value in the Marlowe contract when it is created.
 That value must match the total value in the internal accounts of the Marlowe state, of course.